 C. Click Add to add the first option.
-Type "pdu-tftp-server" in the Name field, select IP Address as the data type, and type 1 in the Code field.
+Type "pdu-tftp-server" or "pdu-https-server" in the Name field, select IP Address as the data type, and type 1 in the Code field and type 7 in the Code field for https server.